 Having a predictable routine does wonders for your mental health while in recovery.
-This makes it easier to stick to healthy habits like waking up and going to sleep at the same time, eating all of your meals, dressing in clean clothes, etc. And, when you work self-soothing hobbies into your routine, you’ll have built-in opportunities to relax and unwind with the things that make you happy.
+This makes it easier to stick to healthy habits, like waking up and going to sleep simultaneously, eating all your meals, dressing in clean clothes, etc. And, when you work self-soothing hobbies into your routine, you’ll have built-in opportunities to relax and unwind with the things that make you happy.

 To start your journey to recovery, contact Awakenings Treatment Center.
 We can address your substance abuse and mental health disorder and help you transition into a healthier routine.